 Dr John Lewis

 John graduated from Cambridge University Veterinary School and went on to do a PhD in Oncology at the University of London.
-Working for IZVG, John undertook clinical work at Al Ain Zoo (UAE), Howletts and Port Lympne Zoos, and ZSL London Zoo before becoming an IZVG partner in 1988.
+Working for the International Zoo Veterinary Group (IZVG), John undertook clinical work at Al Ain Zoo (UAE), Howletts and Port Lympne Zoos, and ZSL London Zoo before becoming an IZVG partner in 1988.
 Having been a full-time zoo and wildlife vet for the past 29 years, he has worked in a variety of zoo and field situations in an equally wide variety of countries.

 Brig.
 Dr. Tom Ogilvie-Graham